arj03/architecture-talk/README.md

  - More than 70% of view time on YouTube comes from AI https://algotransparency.org/
  - Degenerate Feedback Loops https://arxiv.org/abs/1902.10730
  - Machine learning is like money laundering for bias https://idlewords.com/talks/sase_panel.htm

+New
+ - Apps interactions with Facebook on Android https://privacyinternational.org/campaigns/investigating-apps-interactions-facebook-android